What is Flexible Drawdown?

 Income sources eligible to form part of the minimum income guarantee include:

-Purchased life annuities, protected rights funds, other state benefits and drawdown income do not count towards MIR.
+Purchased life annuities, certain occupational schemes, certain state benefits and drawdown income do not count towards MIR.

 Rules for Flexible Drawdown

 The individual must meet the following criteria to be eligble for flexible drawdown:

 - Have eligible sources of income to meet the minimum income guarantee [currently £20,000]

 - No longer contribute (either in person or via a third party) to a personal pension scheme.